SmartLayer/SmartLayer/README.md

-# Math-Friendly XKB
+# MathLingua-Layout: An XKB Keyboard Layout for Math-Symbol Typing Ployglots

+Welcome to the MathLingua-Layout repository.
+This project is dedicated to providing a unique keyboard layout tailored for Linux users, specifically for the XKB system.
+Our layout is designed to bridge the gap between mathematical typing, multi-lingual capabilities, and the familiarity of the standard US keyboard layout.

+## The Problem

+While there are numerous keyboard layouts optimized for polyglot European users, especially those from Western Europe, many of these layouts deviate significantly from the standard US keyboard.
+This deviation often requires users to unlearn and relearn key placements, leading to inefficiencies and frustrations.
+Furthermore, many existing keyboards offer mathematical capabilities but lack multi-lingual support such as typing in Italian.
+This limitation is particularly glaring given Italy's rich history as the birthplace of European mathematics during the Renaissance.

+## The Solution

+MathLingua-Layout is our answer to these challenges.
+At its core, it retains the intuitive design of the US keyboard, ensuring that users don't have to unlearn anything.
+Every symbol and letter functions exactly like the US keyboard.
+However, it goes beyond by offering up to seven levels of key functions, allowing for a vast array of symbols and characters.
+This is a significant enhancement over most layouts which typically offer a maximum of four levels.

+## Introduction

-Welcome to the `math-friendly-xkb` repository.
-This project offers a customized version of the "English (intl., with AltGr dead keys)" keyboard layout for Linux users.
-The layout is optimized for typing mathematical symbols and expressions without compromising the original layout's capabilities[^microsoft].
-It's designed as a diff file against the `/usr/share/X11/xkb/symbols/us` file that comes with Ubuntu, replacing the "English (intl., with AltGr dead keys)" layout directly.
+This layout is a modification of the "English (intl., with AltGr dead keys)" keyboard layout, originally developed by Microsoft.
+It's optimized for typing mathematical symbols and expressions without compromising the original layout's multi-lingual capabilities[^microsoft].
+The layout is designed as a diff file against the `/usr/share/X11/xkb/symbols/us` file that comes with Ubuntu, replacing the "English (intl., with AltGr dead keys)" layout directly.
 The repository is updated with every Ubuntu LTS release.

-You can find the latest diff file as ubuntu-22.04.diff (for Ubuntu 22.04).

 [^microsoft]: The "English (intl., with AltGr dead keys)" layout, originally developed by Microsoft, enables typing in virtually any Latin-based script.
 It is specifically optimized for Spanish and French, designed to minimize the use of dead keys.
 Only a few words, such as "bilingüe" (bilingual in Spanish), require the use of dead keys.

 ## Features

+- **No unlearning**: No symbol changed from the popular US English QWERTY layout.
+- **Seven-Level Keyboard**: Most keys can produce up to seven distinct symbols, organized into four columns.
+- **Currencies**: Enhanced currency support including the Euro (€) and Bitcoin (₿) symbols.
+- **Greek Letters**: Incorporates frequently used Greek letters like α and ξ, more to come.
+- **Italic Letters**: Introduces an Italic variant for every English alphabet letter, represented in Unicode.
+Used in "let 𝑥 be 0".
+- **Subscript & Superscript**: Offers superscript digits, letters, and operators, plus subscript digits.
+- **Additional Symbols**: Incorporates a range of symbols from slashes to note symbols, catering to diverse typing needs.

 This is a seven-level keyboard, meaning that each key on the keyboard can produce up to seven symbols.